AnggaR96s/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## What was a more important invention than the first telephone?
+The second one.